LuisBaezaCruz/LuisBaezaCruz/README.md

 # 👨‍🚀 About Me:
-I'm a computer science students at Texas Tech University.<br>My current project is building a Cyberdeck.<br>I'm currently learning more about electronic engineering and its applications.
+I'm a computer science students at Texas Tech University.<br>My current project is building a quote making software for Transvision by Prefalum.<br>I'm currently learning more about electronic engineering and its applications.

 ## 🌐 Socials: